About the Trip

 About the Health Fair Clinic

-The Health Fair Clinic will include: intake, vitals, testing (glucose, rapid urinary, pregnancy malaria), vitamins and de-worming, patient educations (malaria prevention and treatment, hypertension education and treatment, stretching and pain managment), wound care, reading glasses and a limited pharmacy.
+The Health Fair Clinic will include: intake, vitals, testing (glucose, rapid urinary, pregnancy malaria), vitamins and de-worming, patient educations (malaria prevention and treatment, hypertension education and treatment, stretching and pain management), wound care, reading glasses and a limited pharmacy.

 We are looking for 18-24 volunteers to help run our health fairs!
 Doctors, nurses, PA's, NP's, physical therapists, EMT's, medical students and non-medical volunteers are encouraged to apply!
 We are able to use a variety of skill sets to run this health fair clinic.
 We aim to see more than 500 patients a day with this model!